Process Optimisation with Time Blocking

 3. Break Tasks into Blocks

 Break your tasks into blocks of time by estimating how long each will take.
 Schedule these blocks on your calendar, matching the time to the complexity of the task - shorter blocks for simple tasks and longer blocks for more challenging tasks.
-This structured approach improves time management and keeps you focused throughout the day.
-It is worth noting that only 31% of people actively track their time, while 69% do not, making effective scheduling even more critical to productivity.

 How accurately are you estimating the time needed for your tasks, and could adjusting your time blocks improve your focus and productivity?